Fequently Asked Questions

 Do I need a license to ride an e-bike?

 No. As long as the top speed the bike can go does not exceed 28 miles per hour.
 Any e-bike you buy will already be restricted by the manufacturer to either 20mph - class one, 20mph with a throttle - class two, or 28mph - class three.

 Can I ride an e-bike like a bicycle?

 Yes, sort of.
 E-Bikes are heavier than regular bikes.
 Their frames are built to accommodate the torque caused by the electric motor.
 They also have batteries and motors that add weight.
 Most e-bikes have several assistance modes, the lowest of which allows you to ride most like a regular bike while still providing you with some pedal assistance.
 Or, you can turn the motor off completely and just use human power.

 Do e-bikes regenerate the battery?

 Some e-bikes offer some regenerative braking capability.
 They typically will add back less than 5% to the battery, but every little bit counts.
 Batteries plug into the included charger and a standard electrical outlet.
 They take about three to four hours to fully charge.

 How far will e-bikes go on a charge?

 That depends on the terrain, the weight of the rider, the power mode you're using, and the size of the battery.
 Most bikes we carry will travel on average about 40 miles on a charge.
 If you're riding up hills all day, maybe less.
 On flat ground, maybe more.
 Many manufacturers also offer extended range batteries if you need more mileage.

 Are you required to wear a helmet?

 In Seattle and King County, Washington, yes.
 Check your local ordinances for safety requirements and riding restrictions.

-Are you allowed to ride on the sidewalk?
+Are you allowed to ride an e-bike on the sidewalk?